 Still, I am particularly proud I have seen a movie that grossed $58.00 (fifty eight dollars).
 Way better than ”Man Down” with Shia LaBeouf that took just £7.00 at UK box office during its premiere, isn’t it?
 I am also deeply convinced that even worst movies can tell you something new – for example, this year NASA will be actually testing 6 potential cosmonauts for 8 months in closed environment to examine psychological issues.
 On Hawaii.
 Continue reading

-This blog is dedicated to independent science fiction movies.
+This blog is dedicated to science fiction movies – mostly independent.

 Funny, dark, psychological, deep, smart, weird, odd, low budget, gory, eccentric and created in first place not for cash earning, although some occasional exceptions for big budget sci-fi will be made.